ekanemworks/peddle/README.md

 then
 run "npm start" on the terminal

-Author
+Author:
-Engr Ekanem Tobechukwu J E
+Ekanem Tobechukwu J. E